Ayon134/Airport_Runway_Traffic_Management_with_SUMO/README.md

 1. 2 model we run on the dataset, and they gave different accuracy, we took the best one
 2. Based on the prediction we applied on SUMO but it was hardcoaded.
 [Best way to manupulate SUMO is using TraCI]

-To learn more please follow the link.[it will be public after the final 😁]
+To learn more please follow the link.[it will be public after the finals 😁]

 This project is still under development.
 Still you are free to use codes and data.